Sanseer/Robatim/README.md

 ## Setup (User)

-Because this repository is a script rather than a package, it must be cloned rather than installed.
+Because this repository is a script rather than a package, it must be cloned/downloaded rather than installed.

 ```
 git clone https://github.com/Sanseer/Robatim
 ```

-Download [idioms.json](https://gist.github.com/Sanseer/6e9c06cdffb8bc630cbd42b4fb89cb82) and put it in the main directory.
+Download [idioms_vgm.json](https://gist.github.com/Sanseer/4acfd518582d4cc286746adfcd0bc9ed) and put it in the main directory.

 ## Usage